hyperledger-labs/blockchain-explorer/README.md

 - `./syncstop.sh`  (it will stop the sync node).

 - If the Hyperledger Explorer was used previously in your browser be sure to clear the cache before relaunching.
+- If Hyperledger Fabric network is deployed on other machine, please toggle DISCOVERY_AS_LOCALHOST in start.sh / syncstart.sh to 'false'.